aurora327/release_note/README.md

 **Prepare Enviroment**
 1. This solution uses the AMX instruction set, which is available on 4th-generation Xeon CPUs and later.
 Before using it, please ensure your machine has AMX instructions.
 You can use 'lscpu | grep amx' to check if the instruction set is available.
 If it is, the command's output will not be empty.
 2. The base image for this image is 'nvidia/cuda:12.6.0-cudnn-devel-ubuntu24.04'.
 Therefore, please ensure that the CUDA version on your machine is 12.6.0 or higher and that nvidia-docker is already installed on your system.
+3. The container does not include the model files, so please prepare model in advance.
+You can then use the 'docker -v' command to mount model into the container.
+Refer to the command line below for an example.

 **Benchmark Step**